(1827 - 1862)

 Branch of Service: Medical

-Service information from Heitman1.
+Service information from Heitman1 and the Official Army Register.
 Details from the Historical Catalogue of the Officers and Graduates of the Columbian University (1891).
+6th Corps hospital locations from the journal The Military Surgeon (1913).
+Some service details from a memorial of 20 September from US Army Surgeon-General Hammond published in the New York Times of 12 October 1862, source also of the extraordinary quote above.
 His photo here from a CDV in the collection of Drs.
 Michael Echols & Doug Arbittier on their American Civil War Medicine & Surgical Antiques site.
 His picture is also found in Volume 7 of Miller and Lanier's Photographic History of the Civil War (1911).
 His gravesite is on Findagrave.

-More on the Web:
+More on the Web

 Battery White at Fort Washington, MD (1899) was named for him (from Fort Wiki).